karunmatthew/robot/README.md

 CONFIGURING THE PROJECT ENVIRONMENT

 The dimensions of the board within which the agent moves is controlled by values in a configuration file <br/>
-The configuration file can be found in robot/config.py
+The configuration file can be found in config.ini at the project root

 -----